top of page

 These phrases are common in everyday conversations in February.

-Whether in France or Switzerland, Valentine’s Day is a moment to celebrate love, connection, and affection.
-Understanding these traditions will help you feel more confident socially and more fluent culturally in French‑speaking environments.
-Mastering French conversation goes beyond just vocabulary.
+Whether in France or Switzerland, Valentine's Day is a moment to celebrate love, connection, and affection.
+From exchanging flowers in Paris to sharing Swiss chocolate in Geneva, love is celebrated with warmth and sincerity across both countries.
+Understanding these traditions will help you feel more confident in French-speaking environments.

-Want to learn more French through culture?
-Our French courses cover cultural topics, everyday vocabulary, and conversation practice tailored for expats in Switzerland and France.
+Want to learn French through culture just like this?
+Join our French courses tailored for expats in Switzerland and France and start speaking with confidence today!

 Joyeuse Saint Valentin ! ❤️